 The typical American diet contains 20 times more Omega 6 than Omega 3 fatty acids for a horrible ratio of 20 to 1.
 This is way too much Omega 6!
 It's highly recommended that a healthy ratio would only be 2 to 4 times more Omega 6 to Omega 3 fatty acids.
 And a better ratio would be 1 to 1.

-Omega 3 fatty acids are Essential Fatty Acids or EFAs and
+Omega 3 fatty acids are Essential Fatty Acids or EFAs.

-they must come from supplements or foods with omega 3 in your diet.
+EFAs must come from supplements or foods with omega 3 that you include in your diet.